google/zetasql/docs/functions-and-operators.md

 An aggregate function that returns the cardinality of several [HLL++][hll-link-to-research-whitepaper] set sketches by computing their union.

-Each `sketch` must have the same precision and be initialized on the same type.
+Each `sketch` must be initialized on the same type.
+Attempts to merge sketches for different types results in an error.
+For example, you cannot merge a sketch initialized from `INT64` data with one initialized from `STRING` data.

-Attempts to merge sketches with different precisions or for different types results in an error.
-For example, you cannot merge a sketch initialized from INT64 data with one initialized from STRING data.
+If the merged sketches were initialized with different precisions, the precision will be downgraded to the lowest precision involved in the merge.

-This function ignores NULL values when merging sketches.
-If the merge happens over zero rows or only over NULL values, the function returns `0`.
+This function ignores `NULL` values when merging sketches.
+If the merge happens over zero rows or only over `NULL` values, the function returns `0`.

 **Supported input types**

-BYTES
+`BYTES`

 **Return type**

-INT64
+`INT64`

 **Example**